 She joined Nottingham Trent University in 1992 as a research assistant in the area of mathematical modelling of real-time systems and transputers.
 This led to her being awarded a PhD in 1996.
 Her thesis title was “Parallel Algorithms for Fuzzy Data Processing with Application to Water Systems”.

 In 1995, she became a lecturer in the Department of Computing and Technology at Nottingham Trent University, and has remained at the institution.
 During this time, she has held a number of different posts, including Principal lecturer (2013 - 2021) and Acting Head of Department in 2017/18.
-She has returned to her substantive post of Principal Lecturer (which she has held since 2013) within the School of Science and Technology.
+She is currently Deputy Head of the Department of Computer Science ( since 2021).

 Dr Hartley's research interests are in the area of simulation and mathematical modelling of real-world systems, in particular traffic and travel networks (Alhoula and Hartley, 2014; Hartley, 2007).
 This includes the development of efficient stochastic time-dependent shortest-path algorithms for private transport (Polenta and Hartley, 2003) and scheduled public transport (Wu et al., 2005a; Wu et al., 2005b).
 The EU programme Models for Optimising Dynamic Mobility (MODUM) considers commuters using multi-modal transport who are faced with ever-changing conditions (caused by incidents, roadworks and congestion), and the aim is to provide a solution to the individual commuters that will result in global optimisation of the travel network.